aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced/README.md

 - Gateway
   - By default, the KubeEnforcer connects to an internal gateway over the aqua-gateway service name on port 8443.
-  - If you want to connect to an external gateway in a multi-cluster deployment, you should update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the 001_kube_enforcer_config.yaml file.
+  - If you want to connect to an external gateway in a multi-cluster deployment, you should update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the *001_kube_enforcer_config.yaml* file.

 - By default, KubeEnforcers are deployed in the non-privileged mode.
 Note that protection is only applied to new or restarted containers.

 ## Deploy the KubeEnforcer

-You can deploy KubeEnforcer manually using the commands and manifests yaml files added in this directory.
+You can deploy KubeEnforcer with advanced configuration manually using the commands and manifests yaml files added in this directory.
 You should run commands as mentioned in the respective steps.
 From the following instructions:
 - Perform the steps 1 and 2 only if you deploy the KubeEnforcer in a cluster that does not have the Aqua namespace and service account
 - Skip to step 3 if the cluster already has Aqua namespace and service account